» Namm Hall 526 (N-526)

 Jane Mushabac was awarded a 2012 Leapfrog Press Fiction Contest Honorable Mention for The Hundred Year Old Man, her novella about a Turkish Jew, and was the 2011 Scholar on Campus at City Tech.
 Her short stories and essays have appeared in periodicals and anthologies, and she has done readings in Boston, Los Angeles, and New York.
 Her writing spans subjects from the Anglo-Saxon Judith to Herman Melville to a boy selling matches in a smoky café in Ottoman Turkey.
 The award-winning book she co-authored, A Short and Remarkable History of New York City (Fordham University Press), is in its fifth printing; and she was interviewed as a NYC historian, along with Kenneth Jackson and others, in a documentary that premiered on NBC television.
-She has had fellowships from the Andrew Mellon Foundation and Harvard University; awards for her fiction include those from Story Magazine and Cornell University, four City Tech Literary Arts Festival faculty prizes, and three PSC-CUNY Research Foundation Creative Writing grants.
+She has had fellowships from the Andrew Mellon Foundation and Harvard University; awards for her fiction include those from Story Magazine and Cornell University, two City Tech Literary Arts Festival faculty prizes, and three PSC-CUNY Research Foundation Creative Writing grants.
 Prof. Mushabac wrote her short story, “Pasha,” in Judeo-Spanish, and it has been published both in her English translation and in the original Ladino, and has recently been transcribed in Rashi script.
 Her monologue, “Joya Gormezano,” is performed by Tovah Feldshuh in a one-woman show that has toured widely here and abroad, most recently at the 2013 Baruch Performing Arts Center “Solo in the City” series.
 She was commissioned to write “Civil War Stories,” an NEH-funded podcast on Walt Whitman’s Specimen Days and the New-York Historical Society’s Civil War holdings, part of the “Making Objects Speak” project, about which she was the keynote speaker at an NEH conference in California.
 Prof. Mushabac’s writing has been translated into Russian, German, Bulgarian, and Turkish.
 She teaches creative writing, composition, and literature at City Tech, and thanks her students from all over the world for being such a source of pleasure and stimulation.
 She is the founder and editor in chief of City Tech Writer, a journal which showcases distinguished undergraduate writing from all disciplines at the College; Volume 8 (2013) is forthcoming.

 ENG 1101, ENG 1121, ENG 1141, ENG 3402, ENG 79000